sisrfeng/coc-wiki/Completion-with-sources.md

 * **Realtime buffer keywords**.
 Coc will generate buffer keywords on buffer change in the background (with debounce), while some completion engines use a cache which isn't always correct.
 Plus, [Locality bonus feature](https://code.visualstudio.com/docs/editor/intellisense#_locality-bonus) from VSCode is enabled by default.
 * **Filter completion items when possible.** When you do a fuzzy filter with completion items, some completion engines will trigger a new completion, but coc.nvim will filter the items when possible which makes it much faster.
 Filtering completion items on backspace is also supported.

-## Limitation of coc.nvim's completion

-By default, coc.nvim use its own `completeopt` option during completion to provide the best auto completion experience.

-There's no function of coc.nvim that can be used as `omnifunc` because it's not possible to support all LSP completion features when using `omnifunc`.

 ## Trigger mode of completion